Map Collector - Help

 Starting a new game

-- A list of all cities that are available
+- A list of all places that are available

 - A dropdown list to select if you want to play with time or money

-The part with details about the selected city (2) contains the following details:
+The part with details about the selected place (2) contains the following details:

 - Level: Can be Easy, Medium or Difficult.
-The fewer stations and lines there are, the easier the city is.
+The fewer stations and lines there are, the easier the place is.
 When there are fewer stations and lines, it's usually easier to tell where it's best for you to go next.
-The level of each city is also visible in the city list (1).
+The level of each place is also visible in the place list (1).

-- Number of stations: Indicates the number of stations in the selected city.
+- Number of stations: Indicates the number of stations in the selected place.

-- Number of maps: Indicates the number of maps that you can collect in the selected city.
-Since there is one map per train line, this is also the number of train lines in this city.
+- Number of maps: Indicates the number of maps that you can collect in the selected place.
+Since there is one map per train line, this is also the number of train lines in this place.

 - Length of a game month: Indicates how long a 30-day game month is.
 Since you have a game month to collect all maps, this number is approximately the amount of time you have to collect all maps.
 This number is only approximate since 31-day game months are slightly longer and the February game month is slightly shorter.
-The length of a game month is usually adaped to the difficulty of the city, so if there are a lot of maps that you need to collect, you usually have longer time to collect them.
-If you select money in the dropdown list (3), the amount of money you get each game month will be shown here instead.
+The length of a game month is usually adaped to the difficulty of the place, so if there are a lot of maps that you need to collect, you usually have longer time to collect them.

-- Country: Indicates which country this city is in.
+- Country: Indicates which country this place is in.
 This doesn't make any difference for the game, it's just a fun fact.